CASEI: The Catalog of Suborbital Earth science Investigations

 For More Information

-Until the Airborne Inventory is ready, there are some resources available for finding information about NASA airborne campaigns.
+Until the Airborne and Field Inventory is ready, there are some resources available for finding information about NASA airborne campaigns.

 - Airborne Campaign information and Resources at the Airborne Science Program website.

 - NASA's Airborne Science Program site includes descriptions and photos of aircraft, as well as instrument descriptions, campaign summaries, and past newsletters and annual reports.

 - Airborne Campaign data in Earthdata Search